kubernetes/website/README.md

 ## Instructions for Contributing to the Docs/Website

-**Note: Changes to this branch are automatically served as a website at [http://kubernetes-v1-3.github.io/](http://kubernetes-v1-3.github.io/).
-This branch is for the v1.3 docs.
+**Note: This branch is for pre-release documentation for 1.3 of Kubernetes.
+Changes to this branch are automatically served as a website at [http://kubernetes-v1-3.github.io/](http://kubernetes-v1-3.github.io/).
 See the "master" branch to edit the current stable release, which is served at http://kubernetes.io.**

 Welcome!
 We are very pleased you want to contribute to the documentation and/or website for Kubernetes.